josephmulindwa/QRCode-generator-backend/README.md

 Project for QRCODE generation API.
 The project comes with a quick HTML page for testing purposes.

-Dependencies:
+### Dependencies:
 - fastapi
 - uvicorn

-# USAGE
+### USAGE
 1. Start the API by running "main_fastapi.py".
  This will be accessible on a port, preferably port 8000
 2. Open your browser and head to localhost:portnumber e.g localhost:8000
   This will provide you with a link to make requests to the API

-NOTE
+### NOTE
 - You can check progress by clicking on the progress button
-- Downloads (that are finished and ready) will be listed after clicking the downloads page
+- Downloads (that are finished and ready) will be listed after clicking the downloads page.
+  If no downloads appear, then nothing is ready yet
+- The "Text Samples" option allows you to see samples of what scanned text will look like.